Skip navigation

 Media features in use

-were the most popular queries by far, the same as in 2020.
+When authors build their media queries, they most often test the width of the viewport. max-width and min-width were the most popular queries by far, the same as in 2020.
 There was no ranking change in the third and fourth place results either.

-query.
-This query placed 7th in 2020, with a share of 24%; this year, with a share of 32%, it’s up to fifth, where it just missed edging out orientation
+Where we did see a notable change was in the ranking of the prefers-reduced-motion query.
+This query placed 7th in 2020, with a share of 24%; this year, with a share of 32%, it’s up to fifth, where it just missed edging out orientation.

-, a query which checks to see if the display device’s primary input mechanism is a pointing device such as a mouse and which placed 19th last year, fell off the chart as it slipped to 21st place.
-The hover
+We also saw newcomers come and go at the bottom of the list. pointer, a query which checks to see if the display device’s primary input mechanism is a pointing device such as a mouse and which placed 19th last year, fell off the chart as it slipped to 21st place.
+The hover media feature, on the other hand, entered the chart at 20th place. hover is used to test if the display device’s primary input mechanism can cause a hover state in elements on the page.

 Both queries have a similar aim, which is (put simply) to figure out if the device being used to display the page is mouse-driven or not.
-Combined with a mobile-first design philosophy, where desktop styles are added to override the default mobile styling, one can see how queries like pointer
+Combined with a mobile-first design philosophy, where desktop styles are added to override the default mobile styling, one can see how queries like pointer or hover would be useful.
+While it’s too soon to say if one or the other will become dominant, the trends this year swung toward hover.

-, coming in at 7%.
+This year also saw the debut of prefers-color-scheme, coming in at 7%.
 This may be due to iOS devices adding dark mode support since last year’s report, but in any event, it’s good to see that designers are starting to take color scheme preferences into account.

 Common breakpoints

 As in 2020, the most common breakpoints by far are at 767 and 768 pixels, which correspond suspiciously well with the resolution of an iPad in portrait mode.
-We found 767px
+We found 767px was overwhelmingly used as a maximum-width breakpoint and only rarely as a minimum-width value.
+786px, by contrast, was quite often used as both a minimum and maximum breakpoint.

 Beyond the 767-768 range, the next most popular breakpoints were at 600 and 1,200 pixels, and close behind that was 480 pixels.

 Lest you think we converted all the breakpoint queries to pixels, we’re sorry to say we did not: these are the straight values from stylesheets.
-Out of all the breakpoints we analyzed, the first non-pixel value on the list is 48em
+Out of all the breakpoints we analyzed, the first non-pixel value on the list is 48em, which came in at 76th on the ranking list, appearing in 1% of desktop and 2% of mobile styles.
+The next em-based value, 40em, is found in 85th place.

 Properties inside media queries

-as a property set inside media blocks.
+One of the most notable changes between 2020 and 2021 was the fall of font-size as a property set inside media blocks.
 In 2020, it appeared in 73% of all media blocks, placing fifth on the list.
 This year, it appeared in around 60% of all media blocks, coming in 12th on the list.

-had even bigger falls, going from 8th and 9th to 25th and 17th, respectively.
+margin-right and margin-top had even bigger falls, going from 8th and 9th to 25th and 17th, respectively.
 These sorts of shifts strongly imply a change in a common framework or piece of software—a change in the default WordPress theme would be one example, though we cannot say if this is the exact source of the change.

 Feature queries

-) continue to grow in usage.
+Feature queries (@supports) continue to grow in usage.
 In 2019, 30% of pages were found to use them, and last year it was 39%.
 In 2021, almost 48% of pages are using feature queries to decide which CSS to apply in what contexts.

 So, what do authors condition CSS upon?
 Sticky positioning was far and away the most popular query, accounting for over half of all feature queries.